 There’s no sweeter way to say “Be mine” or “I love you” than with yummy treats.
-With Valentines just a few days away, a cake is a great way to make the people in your life feel extra special.
+With Valentine’s Day just a few days away, a heart-shaped cake is a great way to make the people in your life feel extra special.
 Today, I’m going to share with you a pretty simple cake to make yet it makes for a very impressive presentation.

-What’s more fitting for Valentines than hearts, chocolate and roses?
-Well, in this cake we will have it all!
-This heart shaped cake is made with chocolate cake with filled with raspberries and chocolate ganache and topped with red buttercream roses.
+What’s more fitting for Valentine’s than hearts, chocolate, and roses?
+Well, on this cake we will have it all!
+This heart-shaped cake is made with chocolate cake filled with raspberries and chocolate ganache and topped with red buttercream roses.

-No heart shaped pan?
+No heart-shaped pan?
 No problem.
-What I did here is baked the cake in a 6” square and a 6” round pans.
+What I did here is baked the cake in 6” square and 6” round pans.
 If you cut the round cakes in half and placed them on the 2 sides of the square, you will get a heart!

-Place the cake on a heart shaped cake board (use the pans to trace the shape on to board the cut it slightly smaller than the tracing).
-Then place the cake on to another cake board.
+Place the cake on a heart-shaped cake board (use the pans to trace the shape on to board the cut it slightly smaller than the tracing).
+Then place the cake on another cake board.
 We will place this here temporarily while we do the next step.

 In the meantime, make three varying shades of pink buttercream.
 We are going to make a watercolor effect on the sides of the cake.

 Take the chilled cake and with a small metal spatula, spread the three shades of pink buttercream randomly on the sides of the cake.
-There’s no rules here, just have fun!
+There are no rules here, just have fun!

 Then with a bench scraper or pictured here is my favorite buttercream smoothing tool, a taping knife, run it along the sides of the cake, scraping the extra buttercream.
 You can add more pink buttercream on areas that you think might need it and then scrape it off again.
 Repeat until you are satisfied with the effect.
 Put the back again in the refrigerator to chill.